 The attribute traceRecordingSessionReference identifies a Trace Recording Session within a Trace Session.
 Two different trace sessions could e.g. be caused by two different trigger events.

 The attribute traceReportingFormat defines the method for reporting the produced measurements.
 The selectable options are file-based or stream-based reporting.
-In case of file-based reporting the attribute traceCollectionEntityIpAddress is used to specify the IP address to which the trace records shall be transferred, while in case of stream-based reporting the attribute traceReportingConsumerUri specifies the streaming target.
+In case of file-based reporting the attribute traceCollectionEntityIPAddress is used to specify the IP address to which the trace records shall be transferred, while in case of stream-based reporting the attribute traceReportingConsumerUri specifies the streaming target.

 The mandatory attribute traceTarget determines the target object of the TraceJob.
 Dependent on the network element to which the Trace Session is activated different types of the target object are possible.
 The attribute plmnTarget defines the PLMN for which sessions shall be selected in the Trace Session in case of management based activation when several PLMNs are supported in the RAN.

 The attribute jobType specifies the kind of data to collect.
 Dependent on the selected type various parameters shall be available.
-The attributes jobType, traceReference, traceRecordingSessionReference, traceCollectionEntityIpAddress, traceTarget and traceReportingFormat are mandatory for all job types.
+The attributes jobType, traceReference, traceRecordingSessionReference, traceCollectionEntityIPAddress, traceTarget and traceReportingFormat are mandatory for all job types.
 If streaming reporting is selected for traceReportingFormat, traceReportingConsumerUri shall be present additionally.
-The attribute plmnTarget shall be present if trace activation method is management based.
+The attribute pLMNTarget shall be present if trace activation method is management based.

 For the different job types the attributes are differentiated as follows: